Moiz-CodeByte/100-days-of-javascript/Day #2 - CodeByte GPT Bot/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ## Live Demo
-You can see the Chatbot live at [Link](https://yourusername.github.io/chatbot/)
+You can see the CodeByte gpt bot live at [Link](https://moiz-codebyte.github.io/100-days-of-javascript/Day%20%232%20-%20CodeByte%20GPT%20Bot/)

 ---

 Enjoy chatting with your bot!

-For any questions or support, please contact at [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please contact at [hello@abdulmoiz.net](mailto:hello@abdulmoiz.net).